racketprogram/TRPL/README.md

-Hi there!
-Welcome to The Ruby Programming Language!
+Welcome to The Ruby Programming Language.